adhithyakrishna/adhithyakrishna.github.io/content/en/notes/k8s_for_absolute_beginners/K8s_architecture.md

 #### Kubectl (kube control)
-Tool used to deploy and manage applications on a kuberentes cluster
+Tool used to deploy and manage applications on a Kubernetes cluster
 1) Provide cluster information
 2) Get status of nodes in the cluster